 I want to see an improvement in our air quality.
 For years I have tapped on windows of drivers who have their engines running around the estate, not always successfully, and in 2017 I trained as a volunteer for ‘Vehicle Idling Action,’ a campaign that seeks to improve the quality of the air we all breathe by asking drivers to switch off their engines when parked.

 I have been part of the Science in the City project measuring air quality on the Barbican and Golden Lane Estate.
 Each month I replace five monitoring tubes in the communal areas that are then analysed.
 Information about the project can be seen here

 Looking after our unique area

 Having worked as an architect, I understand building design, budgets, planning and procurement.
 I know how to ensure quality buildings are built.
-I have objected to the proposed development of Bernard Morgan House, and the application to demolish it early.
-I have also commented on and will object to the current proposal for COLPAI: the location

 Passionate about education

 I’m proud to have been a governor of Richard Cloudesley School, a very special Ofsted Outstanding school.
 I stood down at the end of 2021 but hope to have a continuing involvment with the school.